 Presenter: Peter Nikiforuk

 “To everything there is a season,” says Ecclesiastes, ” a time to break down, and a time to build up.”
 Peter Nikiforuk brings our hymn-playing back to basics so that we can then build it up to something greater than before.
 Areas covered: tempo, breathing, registration, introductions.

 Presenter: Edward Norman

-If you fell you’ve got a good feel for the basics, but would like some techniques for spicing up your hymn-playing, this seminar is for you.
+If you have a good feel for the basics but would like some techniques for spicing up your hymn-playing, this seminar is for you.
 Areas covered: texture reharmonizations, improvised extensions.